Neoteroi/BlackSheep-Docs/docs/request-handlers.md

 ### Automatic binding of parameters

-An important feature enabled by function normalization is automatic binding of request parameters, as described in the `Getting Started` pages.
-Common scenarios are using route parameters, and query string parameters:
+An important feature enabled by function normalization is the automatic binding of request parameters, as described in the `Getting Started` pages.
+Common scenarios are using route parameters and query string parameters:

 ```python